Warren Buffet said: “It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.”

 5) Develop early warning systems

 You need to work with your legal department to alert you early on to situations that could mushroom into larger reputational problems and hit the press.
-Lawyers are usually very busy and don’t typically think first about reputational damage.
+Lawyers are usually very busy and rarely think first about reputational damage.
 So stop by their office once a month and remind them, asking, “are there any issues bubbling up that could damage our reputation at a later date?”

 You should also monitor your reputation online.
 Use Google’s free news monitoring “alerts” service to track online discussions about your firm.
 You should also look into a social media monitoring service to check daily for any negative conversations about your firm.